eduuh/eduuh-tech-blog/data/blog/dotnet/dotnet-api-basics.md

     }
 ```

-Let's update the Implementation problem using **dependency injection, singleton** in the next post.
+Let's update the Implementation and solve the problem using **dependency injection, singleton** in the [next post](http://localhost:3000/blog/dotnet/dependecyInjection).